tanvir131020/DLLinjectionAttackDetectionUsingWazuh/README.md

 ![Image Description](Images/Screenshot_from_2026-06-18_23-52-03.png)

-I type the alert rules by using nano in local.rules
+c) I type the alert rules by using nano in local.rules

 ![Image Description](Images/Screenshot_from_2026-06-18_23-52-48.png)